wanjohiryan/warp/README.md

-# Time Warp
+# Warp

 Segmented live media delivery protocol utilizing QUIC streams.
 See the [Warp draft](https://datatracker.ietf.org/doc/draft-lcurley-warp/).

-Time Warp works by delivering each audio and video segment as a separate QUIC stream.
+Warp works by delivering each audio and video segment as a separate QUIC stream.
 These streams are assigned a priority such that old video will arrive last and can be dropped.
 This avoids buffering in many cases, offering the viewer a potentially better experience.

-> This is a fork of [warp by luke](https://github.com/kixelated/warp-demo)
+> This is a fork of [Warp by luke](https://github.com/kixelated/warp-demo) with my personal tweaks
+## Possible use cases:

+1. Building a low latency web conferencing webpage.
+2. Streaming a Graphical User Interface from docker containers to web browsers with ffmpeg using a single UDP port

+## Features:

+1. Exposes a single port, which is especially useful for scaling docker containers with K8s
+2. Unlike WebRTC, supports both server-to-client architecture(s) as well as peer-to-peer
+3. Encrypted and secure end-to-end connections by default
+4. Faster handshake, 1RTT, which is especially useful for mobile-first applications
+5. Roaming support
+6. Congestion Control
+7. Load balancing

 # YouTube Presentation